 Jimi Hendrix

 Another rock legend with a slot game in his honour is Jimi Hendrix.
-This psychedelic slot game features a lot of his music and some great bonus features.
+This psychedelic online casino slot game features a lot of his music and some great bonus features.
 The graphics are purple, hazy and perfect for a beautiful 60s themed game.
 Songs featured are Little Wing, Crosstown Traffic and Purple Haze.

 Motörhead